Runwell

-Runwell is a village near Wickford and a civil parish on the A132 road, in the Chelmsford District, in the English county of Essex.

-The village is surrounded by neighbouring parishes such as Battlesbridge and Rettendon.
+Runwell is a village and civil parish in the Chelmsford district of Essex, England.
+The village immediately adjoins the northern edge of the town of Wickford.
+The parish also includes rural areas, particularly to the north and east of the village, and includes the St Luke's Park development at the former Runwell Hospital site.
+At the 2021 census the parish had a population of 4,450.

 Amenities

 Runwell Community Primary School and St Mary's Church are located in Runwell.
 Runwell Hospital was closed in 2010 and partially demolished in 2012.
 The site is being transformed into a housing estate to be called St Luke's Park (the hospital chapel had been dedicated to St Luke), consisting of around 580 new homes as well as non-residential space.
 The village also has a Pre-school and two pubs; the Quart pot and Toby Carvery Runwell.
 The closest train station to Runwell is Wickford railway station and the number 15 bus runs from Runwell to Basildon.

 History

 Runwell has had inhabitants dating back to the 1200s when the church (st Mary's) was built and the village was included in the 1801 census that reported that it had 243 people living in it.
 The parish grew steadily in every census after that.
 The village has always been a majority agricultural intensive area in terms of its employment of its inhabitants with a huge amount of the population working in agriculture in the 1831 census.

 In 1870-72 the imperial Gazetteer described Runwell like this: